Link Search Menu Expand Document

 You can immediately update signatures on your appliances or schedule the updates to occur when convenient for your organization—on a daily, weekly, monthly, or yearly basis.

-To immediately update your appliances with signature updates, click Update Signatures.
+To immediately update your appliances with signature updates, ensure that Auto updates is set to ON, and then click Update Signatures.
 Orchestrator checks for any signature updates and pushes them to the appliances.
 This might take some time.
 You can check the audit log for status updates.

 To update based on a schedule: